hotdaamn/asuswrt-merlin-wiki/reducing-nvram-for-openvpn-certs.md

 4) Remove the nvram entries.
 You can do this either by command line.  or you can just put a single space in each field holding the certificates within the GUI that you are moving to jffs and apply in the GUI.

-5) add entries like this to the advanced config page.
+5) add entries similar to these to the advanced settings -> custom configs page in the GUI depending on what certs you use and what path you put them in.
+For tls-auth, you need a zero or a one after the name depending on if it is a client (1) or server (0) entry.
+Consult the openvpn link below.

      tls-auth /jffs/ov/s/static.key 0
      ca /jffs/ov/s/ca.crt